KSBA compactification of the moduli space of K3 surfaces with purely non-symplectic automorphism of order four: K3 surfaces from eight points on

 If $\bp$ is strictly semi-stable, then the associated double cover has worse singularities and it is not an ADE K3 surface.
 Up to the $H$-action, there are three cases: \begin{enumerate} \item $p_{1} = p_{2} = p_{5} = p_{6}$; \item $p_{1} = p_{2} = p_{3} = p_{5}$; \item $p_{1} = p_{2} = p_{3} = p_{4}$. \end{enumerate}

-For cases (2) and (3), we may compute the resolution of the double cover $X \to \PP^{1} \times \PP^{1}$ branched along $C+L_0+L_1$ using the \emph{canonical resolution} method (\cite[III.7]{BHPV04}).
-The exceptional locus in case (2) is a genus one curve, and in case (3) is a genus one curve union a $(-2)$-curve.
+For cases (2) and (3), we may compute the minimal resolution of the double cover $X \to \PP^{1} \times \PP^{1}$ branched along $C+L_0+L_1$ using the \emph{canonical resolution} method \cite[III.7]{BHPV04}.
+The exceptional locus in case (2) is a genus one curve of self-intersection $-2$, and in case (3) is a genus one curve of self intersection $-1$.
+These singularities are known as $\widetilde{E}_7$ and $\widetilde{E}_8$ respectively (see \cite[\S\,7.6]{Ish18}).
 In case (1), the ramification divisor is not even reduced.

 For later purpose, the strictly semi-stable points with maximal dimensional stabilizer group are important.
 There are three types of semi-stable points with positive dimensional stabilizer group, which is isomorphic to $\CC^{*}$.